Oggy Oggy

 Oggy Oggy is a French preschool computer-animated television series created by Jean Cayrol and Cédric Guarneri, and produced by Xilam with the participation of France Télévisions.
 It is a spin-off prequel to Oggy and the Cockroaches, based on the character by Jean-Yves Raimbaud and billed as the first French Netflix Original, in terms of animated series.
 The series follows the adventures of Oggy Oggy, a kitten version of Oggy who is free from the mayhem of the cockroaches, Joey, Dee Dee, and Marky.
 It was released on August 24, 2021.
+The series cost €20 million to make, making it Xilam's highest-budgeted series.

 Plot

 The series follows the wild childhood of Oggy Oggy, who is Oggy when he was a kitten, freed from the mayhem of the cockroaches (because in this series, Joey, Dee Dee, and Marky don’t actually appear), who goes on heartfelt adventures with his friends (Mallow and Sporty) in a world where everything's made out of kids' toys.